How to Write Goals key Responsibility Areas (KRAs) for Sales, Marketing, HR, IT, and Finance

 – Migration of old sales and customer data to new system

-Provide training to users on new applications– Setup of training programs for sales team.
+Provide training to users on new applications– Setup of training programs for the sales team.
 Travel to sales locations and trainings and usage of system.
 Completed by Q1 and to be run quarterly for new sales hires.

 People Development and engagementPerform all procurement, development and delivery phases for technology products– Identification of benefit enrollment product and implementation by 01 December